Blog Post December 4, 2025 | 12 minutes read

 Spreadsheets give you complete control and flexibility.
 You can customize columns, add notes and structure data exactly how your team thinks about relationships.
 Manual processes feel transparent because humans review every change.

-Many organizations often start this way and continue the practice as they grow.
+Many organizations often start this way and continue the practice as they grow, despite the lack of scalability.

 The reality